mulu/mulu.github.io/docs/api_overview.md

 ## Overview

-The Mulu REST API identifies mentions of products sold by online retailers such as Amazon, EBay, Overstock, Popsugar, and iTunes in a published document such as a web site or social media post.
+The Mulu API identifies mentions of products sold by online retailers such as Amazon, EBay, Overstock, Popsugar, and iTunes in a published document such as a web site or social media post.

-The Mulu API is a REST API, which means that it is a language-neutral API that you can integrate with your application.
+The Mulu API is an HTTP-based API, which means that it is a language-neutral API that you can integrate with your application.
 You can also test your queries easily in any web browser as standard HTTP URLs.

 The Mulu API returns product matches as a [JSON](http://tools.ietf.org/html/rfc7159) array.
 Each array element is a JSON object that represents a product match.
 If multiple product sources sell